radicalcollegestrategies/radicalcollegestrategies.github.io/index.md

     <li>Make your high school experience more focused and fun</li>
     <li>EXCEL!
 Stand out among your peers</li>
     </ul>

+        <p style="margin-left:40px;color:red">Sorry, there are currently no slots available for new students. <br> Please check back in Fall.</p>

     {%- include buttons.html -%}